Rishi06x/JavaScript-Basics/README.md

 # JavaScript Basics

 This repository is a personal collection of notes, examples, and exercises as I learn the fundamentals of JavaScript.
-It's designed to help me track my progress, practice coding, and reference important concepts.
+It's designed to help me practice coding, and reference important concepts.

 ---